YottaDB/YDBDoc/ProgGuide/errproc.rst

    RETRY="BAD^EP6A"
    YDB>

-This routine is an example of how $ETRAP handling can be coded to perform the same kind of resumtion of the original execution stream that occurs by default with $ZTRAP when there is no unconditional transfer of control.
+This routine is an example of how $ETRAP handling can be coded to perform the same kind of resumption of the original execution stream that occurs by default with $ZTRAP when there is no unconditional transfer of control.

 +++++++++++++++++++++++++++++++++
 Terminating Execution on an Error